iffse/pay-respects/README.md

 Typed a wrong command?
 Pay Respects will try to correct your wrong console command by simply pressing `F`!

 - 🚀 **Blazing fast suggestion**: You won't notice any delay for asking suggestions!
 - ✏️ **Easy to write rules**: You don't need to know Rust.
-The rules are written in a TOML file that is simple to work with!
+The rules are written in a TOML file that is simple to work with and evaluated to Rust code upon compilation!
 - 🪶 **Tiny binary size**: Not even 1MB!

 ![example-sudo-echo-write](img/example-sudo-echo-write.png)